ohjay/sysadmin-scripts/README.md

 # sysadmin-scripts
 Utility BASH scripts for basic system administration.
 Once downloaded, a script in this repository can be run from Bash shells via the command `./[script-filepath]` or via aliasing (see the [Options](#options) section below).

+## Script Index
+- **cleanup-old.sh**: A programmatic broom, created for the purpose of sweeping away dusty old files
+- **automail.sh**: An automated mail service for sending delayed or periodic emails

 ## Options
 These scripts can be made into permanent commands (like `echo` or `grep`, for example) fairly easily.
 There is more than one way to do this: